zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # The SwiftUI struggle

-- the struggle is real until things will just click
+- even simple things are going to be hard
 - all of us is still figuring it out
-- when people say that something is impossible in SwiftUI, it means that we just haven’t figured it out yet
+- when people say something is impossible in SwiftUI, it means they haven’t figured it out yet

-^thinking in swiftui
+- the struggle is real...until things will \*just\* click

+^even things like presenting a sheet or popping to the root of a navigation stack, because we've been working with a different mindset

-^If you're not struggling when moving from UIKit, you're probably doing it wrong ^The SDK is very new and patterns are still evolving ^This is such an important point that I've made a slide to further enphatized it.
+^The SDK is very new and patterns are still evolving, you're not alone, we're all still figuring out things

-^It’s like somebody fluent in one language is surprised that it cannot be as fluent in another one.
-^Yes, they share some grammars
+^A word of caution, don't believe everything you read online

+^And yes, it's going to be hard at first, until we start thinking the swiftui way, then things will just click and then there's no way back.

 ---